huahaiy/talks/conj2018/PITCHME.md

 - Symbolic
   - Easy to build rigid/brittle systems
-  - Hard to develop, for it is hard for human to think like machines
+  - Hard to develop, hard for human to think like machines
   - In principle fixable, in practice, not so easy

 Note: